Department of Philosophy

 Research Interests: Politics and Ethics, Early Modern Political Philosophy

 Ruth Grant is a Professor of Political Science at Duke University, specializing in political theory with a particular interest in early modern philosophy and political ethics.
-She is the author of John Locke's Liberalism, Hypocrisy and Integrity: Machiavelli, Rousseau and the Ethics of Politics, and the editor of Naming Evil, Judging Evil.
-She has also edited a companion volume, called In Search of Goodness, which is just being completed (June 2009).
-Her current book project is titled Strings Attached: The Ethics of Incentives.
+She is the author of John Locke's Liberalism and of Hypocrisy and Integrity: Machiavelli, Rousseau and the Ethics of Politics.
+She is also the editor of two collections of essays; Naming Evil, Judging Evil and In Search of Goodness.
+Her most recent book is Strings Attached: Untangling Ethics of Incentives.
+For further information please visit http://www.facebook.com/stringsattachedbook.
 Her work originally focused on the historical study of liberal thought and has moved increasingly toward contemporary ethics.
 Her articles have appeared in a variety of journals including APSR, Political Theory, Journal of Politics, and Politics and Society.
 She has received fellowship awards from the National Endowment for the Humanities, the American Council of Learned Societies, the National Humanities Center, and the Russell Sage Foundation, and a teaching award from Duke University.

 Recent Publications (More Publications)